The Japanese Era Rangoon General Hospital

-The Japanese Era Rangoon General Hospital: Memoir of A Wartime Physician (မှတ်မိသေးတယ် ဂျပန်ခေတ်ဆေးရုံကြီးဝယ်) is a memoir written by Myint Swe, first published in 1967.
+The Japanese Era Rangoon General Hospital: Memoir of A Wartime Physician (မှတ်မိသေးတယ် ဂျပန်ခေတ်ဆေးရုံကြီးဝယ်) is a 1967 memoir written by Myint Swe.
 It chronicles the events at the only hospital in Yangon (Rangoon) open to non-Japanese during the Japanese occupation of Burma.
 The book includes the author's eyewitness accounts of hardship and struggles at the makeshift hospital as well as several key people of the era that were treated there, including: Aung San, Ne Win, Bo Letya, Bo Setkya, Thakin Than Tun, Thakin Mya, Ba Cho, Kyaw Nyein, Thakin Po Hla Gyi, Lanmadaw Po Tok, S. C. Bose, and J. R. Bhonsle.

 The first edition won the Burma National Literature Award, 2nd Prize for 1967.
 The second edition of the book was published in 1968, and includes a few more sections.
 The second edition has been reprinted two times (2010 and 2015), and translated into English (2014).